bioinf/uORF_annotator/README.md

 # uORF Annotator v.
-0.2.1
+0.3
 *uORF Annotator* is the tool for annotation of upstream translation initiation sites in upstream open reading frames (uORFs) of human genome, which predicted by [uBert model](https://github.com/skoblov-lab/uBERTa).

 New in v.
-0.2.1:
-* annotation of effect on main CDS for frameshift and stop codon loss variants in uORFs
+0.3:
+* generation of BED file with affected uORFs (only uORF-extending variants are currently supported)
+* added option to output only ATG-starting uORFs
-* fixed minor issues with incorrect annotation of variants as frameshift or splice site ones
+* corrected minor issues with effect assignment

 ## Conda environment
 Install all dependencies from `requirements.yml` as new conda environment.